deriv-com/deriv-app/packages/publisher/README.md

 **A tool that will help publish hybrid Deriv packages to the NPM registry.**

-A hybrid package is a package that is both built as part of the Deriv App, but can also be published to the NPM registry by itself.
+A hybrid package is a package that is both built as part of Deriv App, but can also be published to the NPM registry by itself.

 **In this document**